Publications

 Vol.

-tables and documents.
+and documents.
 A companion volume to Vol. 1.
-An important
+An important social

-social history, well written and accessible.
-Both volumes are also
+history, well written and accessible.
+Both volumes are also of use to

 |